tripperroc/youtube/README.md

 # youtube
 Tools for studying how youtube is used to to provide and seek support for suicide and self-harm.

+It requires python 2.7.* and some common data science libraries.
+We recommend you install the Anaconda distribution of python.

 Simply run

 `python youtube.py Untitled.graphml`